 During the tours she focuses more on the physical well being of the guests, providing hand- and foot-warmers and serving her home made bread and cakes, which she loves to bake.

 Together Miriam and Frank complete each other in their strengths and are proud of the things they have accomplished in the short time they are now here in their new home in Fairbanks, Alaska.

-A thing which is very important for Miriam and Frank are their 4 dogs – Nuk’ah! an Australian Shepherd from Germany and the 3 rescues Kodiak – also an Australian Shepherd, Dippy and Kailash – both Sleddog mixes from Alaska.
-All 3 of them have their special story and all the dogs are part of the tours and the experience, all with their own personality but all in the same way adorable and lovable:
+A thing which is very important for Miriam and Frank are their 5 dogs – Nuk’ah! an Australian Shepherd from Germany and the 4 rescues Kodiak – also an Australian Shepherd, Dippy and Kailash – both Sleddog mixes from Alaska and Hanna – a Mini-Aussi-Mix.
+All 5 of them have their special story and all the dogs are part of the tours and the experience, all with their own personality but all in the same way adorable and lovable: